Majesco Motors

 Majesco Miniature Motors was one of the first companies in England to commence the commercial manufacture of model engines in the post-war period.
 Sadly, it was also one of Britain's shortest-lived such ventures, never managing to achieve mainstream status and hence being virtually forgotten today by all but a few dedicated enthusiasts.
 Due to its very brief presence in the marketplace, it was also relatively poorly documented in the contemporary modelling media.

-This being the case, I’ll just have to do the best that I can with the few resources at my disposal.
+This being the case, I’ll just have to do the best that I can with the resources at my disposal.
 When writing this article, I was fortunate in having actual examples of the Majesco "45", the Majesco 2.2 cc diesel and the rarest Majesco model, the 0.735 cc Mite, available for direct examination and test, a fact of which I took full advantage.

 An earlier article on the Majesco Mite appears on the MEN site.
 However, that earlier article does not not include a full evaluation of the engine.
 I’ll address that omission in the present write-up.